shuozhixu/AID_2026/README.md

 The GSFE curve on the {111} plane in an FCC lattice or on the basal plane in an HCP lattice at 0 K can be calculated following [a previous project](https://github.com/shuozhixu/Modelling_2024).

-20 slip planes are considered in each structure.
+10 slip planes are considered in each structure.

-### LSR

-LSR of an edge dislocation or of a screw dislocation at 0 K can be calculated following [a previous project](https://github.com/shuozhixu/HEAM_2025).

-20 LSR are calculated for each dislocation type in each structure.

 ## Materials

 ### CoNiRu

 It is a bi-phase material according to [this paper](https://doi.org/10.1016/j.actamat.2020.05.003).
 One phase has an FCC lattice while another an HCP lattice.
+Hence, we will consider here both FCC CoNiRu and HCP CoNiRu.
 For the FCC phase, we can compare results of basic structural parameters and GSFE with [DFT](http://dx.doi.org/10.1088/1361-651X/ab3b62).

 ### Co<sub>2</sub>Ni<sub>2</sub>Ru